 - Predict the future value of first-time customers

-Let’s focus on predictive customer lifetime value.
-Our goal is to model the purchasing behavior of customers to conclude what their future actions will be.
+Let's focus on predictive customer lifetime value.
+Our goal is to model customers' purchasing behavior to predict their future actions.
 But remember, not all businesses need this kind of model.

 First, you should understand whether predictive CLV makes sense for your business.